 VICTORIA SMITHMaster's Graduate

 Victoria graduated with her MS in summer 2023.
 Her research focused on physiological requirements of bald cypress seedlings and enhancing swamp restoration practice.
-She was a recipient of the Kirk Wetland Foundation Fellowship. |
+She was a recipient of the Kirk Wetland Foundation Fellowship and recipient of the department's outstanding thesis award.
+She's now working at SERC Global Change Ecology Lab. |

 XAVIER OZOWARAUndergraduate Independent Researcher: Xavier earned his B.S. in Biology from ODU in 2021.
 As a member of this lab, Xavier worked on understanding community shifts following disturbances in forested wetlands.
 He is currently a Ph.D. student at VA Polytechnic Institute where his research focuses on chemical ecology in sustainable agriculture.